-Owing to the huge amount of data stored in web applications and increase in the number of transactions on the web, proper Security Testing of Web Applications is becoming too important day by day.
-In this article, we will learn in detail about the key terms used in Security Testing and its approach.
+Owing to the huge amount of data stored in web applications and increase in the number of transactions on the web, proper Security Testing of Web Applications is becoming very important day-by-day.

 Security Testing is the process which checks whether the confidential data stays confidential or not (i.e. it is not exposed to individuals/ entities for which it is not meant for) and the users can perform only those tasks that they are authorized to perform (E.g. a user should not be able to deny the functionality of the website to other users or a user should not be able to change the functionality of the web application in an unintended way etc).